lukas-pointner-gabriel/portfolio/README.md

   -	Acquisition of research funding in the field of drive technology
   -	Mentoring students and teaching machine design
   -	15+ years of CAD, 3 years of FEA and MBS, 2 years of CFD experience
+  -	8+ years of experience in managing and conducting research projects
+  -	8+ years of testing and validation experience within the automotive industry
+  -	5 years of Machine Learning and Machine Vision experience
+  -	2 years of robotics experience

 # Awards and Recognitions
   -	Hanns-Voith-Foundation Award (Drive Technology Category) - 2019